scrapoxy/scraping-workshop/README.md

         <td>
             Please don't adjust the delay between requests or the number of concurrent requests; <b>that is not our goal</b>.
             Imagine we need to collect millions of items within a few hours, and delaying our scraping session is not an option.
-            Instead, we will use proxies.
+            Instead, we will use proxies to distribute requests across multiple IP addresses.
         </td>
     </tr>
 </table>

 Use [Scrapoxy](https://scrapoxy.io) to bypass the rate limit with a cloud provider (not a proxy service).

 ### Step 1: Install Scrapoxy